Techbert08/twitterweb/README.md

 Set up a Google Cloud project.
 This will give a Project ID.

-Add Firebase to that project.
+Add Firebase to that project through the Firebase console.
 This will link the Firebase console to the Cloud console.
 Within Firebase, activate Firebase Authentication for Twitter.
 Note the provided box for the OAuth redirect endpoint.
 You'll need that later.

 Set up a Twitter Developer account and create an application.
 This application should permit sign-in.
 After creation the Key and Secret are displayed.
 Copy those into Firebase Authentication, and copy the Firebase